-At the Ball Wall, your children will enjoy multiple features that’ll exercise their senses.
+At the Ball Wall, your children will enjoy multiple features that exercise their senses.
 Not only can they put balls in different chutes, but they can also access an air blower close by to spin some pinwheels and make musical sounds.

-4. Pulseworks VR Transporter
+3. Pulseworks VR Transporter

 The Pulseworks VR Transporter is a virtual reality adventure simulator.
 It can put you on the Moon for a spacewalk, take you on a riveting trip through space, or show you what the prehistoric ocean looked like.

-5. Studio X
+4. Studio X

 Studio X is great for older kids.
 They have free reign to make their own creations during free studio hours.

 It’s an innovation studio with drop-in hours where guests can participate in the project of the day.
-For example, you can make scribble bots, automata, and much more.
+For example, you can make scribble bots, automata, and more.

 Look out for the Make-It Workshops on Saturdays.
 A small materials fee applies and you get to bring the results home.

-6. “Do Touch” Exhibits
+5. “Do Touch” Exhibits

-The greatest thing about the Fleet Science Center is that you can look AND touch interactive displays where your children are encouraged to interact with them.
+The greatest thing about the Fleet Science Center is that you can look at AND touch interactive displays where your children are encouraged to interact with them.

-7. Temporary Exhibits
+6. Temporary Exhibits

 Not only will they get to perform some experiments and other activities, but they’ll also get to hear from local scientists.

 - Sunday Science Club: Meets every second Sunday of the month; for children in grades 5 to 8.

 8. The Sky Tonight

 Every first Wednesday of the month, Fleet Science Center puts on an astronomer-led planetarium show.
-Every month, they’ll explore a new topic, so you can come every 4 weeks to learn something completely new.
+Every month, they’ll explore a new topic, so you can come every four weeks to learn something completely new.

 Since it’s very dark in the theater, it’s recommended you leave your children under 5 at home.
 After each show, you’ll get the chance for a free telescope viewing outside with the San Diego Astronomy Association (weather permitting).

-10. Adult Programs
+9. Adult Programs